Tetley Tea Folk: Clarence

 Clarence first appeared in 1988, originally the "Waker Upper" who makes sure the hard working Tea Folk all get to work on time.
 He is fun loving, happy and exuberant, a young, cheeky character, whose occasional over-enthusiasm has been known to earn him a kindly reprimand from Gaffer, although it is always for his own good.
 When it comes to his tea duties, Clarence is a serious hard worker, who is learning to take more responsibility.

 Gordon

 Gordon, who first appeared in 1989, is the Tea Folk gardener.
 He is quiet, gentle and dependable.
 Gordon is the quiet, knowledgeable caretaker, who lovingly and methodically maintains the Tetley Tea Garden.
 With his love of tea and knowledge of gardening he has personally cultivated the Tetley Tea Rose.

 Tina

 Tina first appeared in 1990.
+Being the only female in the group.
 She is caring, fun loving and helpful.
 Tina has a special place in the hearts of all the team of Tetley Tea Folk.
 Her straightforward approach to life means that she is often called upon to provide a listening and understanding ear.